inzombiak/BeatHeroes/README.md

 Click and drag in a circular way - rotate player Right-click - attack

-These controls may seem off, its because the game was aimed at iOS.
+These controls may seem off, its because the game was aimed at iOS(which can be found [here](https://github.com/inzombiak/BeatHeroes-iOS))

 A prototype for a beat-based game like "Crypt of the Necrodancer".